kubescape/prometheus-exporter/README.md

 If you encounter issues during setup or have questions, please refer to the project's documentation or open an issue on the project's GitHub repository for assistance.

-Contribution
-We welcome contributions from the community to improve and extend the Kubescape Exporter.
-If you encounter issues, have feature requests, or want to contribute code, please refer to our Contribution Guidelines.

-License
-The Kubescape Exporter is open-source software licensed under the MIT License.
-You are encouraged to use and modify it according to your requirements.